- Frequencies of compounding-video.

 The compounding starts after the first month and the slope gets increased based on the new ratio.
 This is the process of changing from linear to exponential function at t=(1/12) year.

-This is the fourth type of frequency of compounding which is compounding daily.
+This is the fourth type of frequency which is compounded-daily.
 From the last post, we have estimated the future value of $1, after one year based on a compound interest of 100% compounded yearly.
 The value was $2.00, we want to find the balance value based on 100% compounded monthly.

 For the value of FV-2 after one year.
 We get the multiplication factor for the value at t=1 day of a year, which is=1.0027397.